Special Transportation Fund (STF)

 The STF Advisory Committee created a list of criteria to assist the members with the selection and distribution of funds to providers.Special Transportation Fund Criteria

 The Umatilla County Board of Commissioners adopted then STF Fund Plan for 2019-2021.
 The adopted plan is consistent with the recommendation of the STF Advisory Committee.STF Formula Fund Plan

-For further information concerning the above requests, please contact Staci Kunz, STIF Transit Coordinator, by telephone (541) 215-7652; or email email@example.com.
+For further information about the award process, please contact Staci Kunz, STIF Transit Coordinator, by telephone (541) 215-7652; or email firstname.lastname@example.org.